-In January 2020, the European Union (EU) issued a document with a resonant name “5G security Toolbox ” (5GEUtoolbox).
-Everyone has been waiting for the EU position on cybersecurity in the implementation of 5G networks, since the US ban on the implementation of 5G technologies produced in China.
+In January 2020, the European Union (EU) issued a document with the resonant name “5G security Toolbox ” (5GEUtoolbox).
+Everyone has been waiting for the EU’s position on cybersecurity in the implementation of 5G networks, since the US ban on the implementation of 5G technologies produced in China.

 Until now, the liberal EU has had a really hard nut to crack in its actions, because the regulations of the EU common market do not allow discrimination against any suppliers, and in addition, the EU must live in good economic relations with the US and China.

 So let’s look at how the document “5GEUtoolbox ” allowed the EU to resolve its internal political and economic dilemma.

 The aim of the 5GEUtoolbox toolkit is to define a coordinated European approach based on a common set of preventive measures for all Member States, aimed at reducing cybersecurity threats to 5G networks.
 This material provides guidance for selecting and prioritizing what should be part of national and EU strategies.

 The document summarizes the set of key actions by naming and categorizing the set of threats, but in particular commits to:

 - Stricter security requirements for mobile network operators,

 - Assessing vendor risk profiles and implementing appropriate restrictions for them with regard to critical and sensitive assets (e.g. core network functions, network management, and orchestration functions, and access network functions), and